Easiest Eggless Pancakes

 Recipe Tips and Variations

-- Avoid Overmixing: Once all the ingredients are combined, its best to stop whisking the batter.
-The more you whisk, the more dense it will be.
+- Avoid Overmixing: Once all the ingredients are combined, it’s best to stop whisking the batter.
+The more you whisk, the denser it will be.

 - Measure Exactly: It’s best to measure the ingredients exactly.
-If the batter appears too thick, you can add a small amount of water or milk, and for a pourable consistency.
+If the batter appears too thick, you can add a small amount of water or milk to achieve a pourable consistency.

 - Can We Add in Protein Powder?
-You can if you prefer, but when you do add some protein powder, keep in mind, you will need to make adjustments with the liquid ingredient to compensate the texture of the batter.
+Yes, you can, but when you add some protein powder, keep in mind you will need to adjust the liquid to compensate for the batter’s texture.

-- Avoid High Heat: We always recommend to heat your griddle or skillet with high heat, then lower the heat to moderate once you pour the pancake batter and cook the pancakes.
+- Avoid High Heat: We always recommend heating your griddle or skillet with high heat, then lowering the heat to moderate once you pour the pancake batter and cook the pancakes.
 This will help prevent them from burning.

 - Jazz It Up: If your family prefers chocolate chips in these pancakes (as we do), be sure to fold them gently into the batter before you add them to the skillet.
 They will be even more delicious!
 Especially, the kids!